expertanalytics/bot-api/README.md

 ```

 ### Database
-The current edition of the bot-api uses a free-tier PostgreSQL.
+The current edition of the bot-api uses a free-tier PostgreSQL database from Heroku.
 Setting up a postgres database is outside the scope of this readme.
 The following therefore relies on a database already being set up,
 and the `DATABASE_URL` environmental variable being set correctly.